01New Products or New Markets

 During the Great Recession, many companies have been looking at this type of capital project.
-Sometimes, businesses need to replace some projects with others in order to reduce costs.
+Sometimes, businesses need to replace some projects with others to reduce costs.
 An example would be replacing a piece of obsolete equipment with a more modern piece of equipment that is easier to have serviced.

-This type of capital budgeting project would require a detailed financial analysis with cash flows estimated from each piece of equipment in order to determine which generates the most in cash flows and, thus, saves money.
+This type of capital budgeting project would require a detailed financial analysis with cash flows estimated from each piece of equipment to determine which generates the most in cash flows and, thus, saves money.
 These are the four basic types of capital budgeting projects, although there are offshoots of each one.

 Types of Capital Investment Projects

 Analyzing different types of capital investment projects and investing in the most profitable projects is what gives life and growth to a company.
 Unless a company conducts the necessary research and development to develop new products, to improve existing products or services, and to discover ways to operate more efficiently, that company and the economy in which it operates will stagnate.

 Companies of any size and entrepreneurs starting a new business should have a Research and Development Department.
 That department, along with usually a committee composed of finance, marketing, technology, and other executives are charged with coming up with ideas to improve the company and the products and services offered by the company.

 Research and development are not free to a company.
 It is a cost/benefit operation.
 Well-managed firms go to great lengths to develop good capital budgeting proposals that provide value to the firm and the economy at large.
 There are numerous types of capital budgeting projects.
 Let's look at a few of them.